 This knowledge can come from a soil test, plant symptoms, or common sense.
 For example, a potted plant that hasn’t been fertilized for a year is likely in desperate need of nutrients!

-The biggest symptom of phosphorus deficiency in plants is purple coloration on the leaves.
+The biggest symptom of phosphorus deficiency in plants is dark green coloration or sometimes purplish or reddish Coloration on the leaves.
 You may also notice slow growth or poor quality fruits or vegetables.

 You can keep up with your plants’ phosphorus needs by knowing how often they need to be fertilized, so that you avoid deficiency altogether.